koomik/docker-transmission-openvpn/README.md

 # docker transmission

-All credits for this goes to jongillies (see the "Forked from" section) This git only goes for testing his work with some modifications i need.
+All credits for this goes to Jon Gillies (see the "Forked from" section) This git only goes for testing his work with some modifications i need.